 The left wall is the wall that faces the playground.
 On this wall, we’re building an outswing window above a play shelf.
 Here’s the Pinterest inspiration for the windows.

-I hated that we couldn’t center the window on this wall because it doesn’t quite fit with the loft.
+I hated that we couldn’t center the window on this wall because it didn’t quite fit with the loft.
 So to balance out the window, we’re building a big shelf underneath it.
 Think ice cream serving window.
 Then balance it out with either a chalkboard or a sign on the outside.

 Per the windows, we do intend to build them ourselves.
 We still haven’t decided if we’re making glass windows or plexiglass windows.
 I lean towards glass because it’s authentic but we’ve also had a baseball through-the-window situation in our home so maybe plexi glass it is!